-5. Conclusions
+5. CONCLUSIONS

-A new hyperspectral data-set of 29 natural scenes has been acquired and made available for spatiochromatic analysis.
-Our preliminary analysis of the ratio of luminance to chrominance Fourier amplitudes in these scenes suggests a mismatch between spatial frequency content of the natural world and the human visual system's contrast sensitivity functions.
-The mismatch might be due to quantum noise suppression as discussed by Atick.
-The 1/f law that Atick's analysis assumes has been confirmed to approximately hold for both narrow and wide-band chromatic spectra.
-We have discussed the following possible reasons why the HVS appears to discard high SF chrominance: (a) its irrelevance to primate vision; (b) its removal the neural machinery that may compensate for the chromatic aberrations; (c) lossy data compression in response to physiological constraints.
+A new hyperspectral data set of 29 natural scenes was acquired and made available for spatiochromatic analysis.
+Our preliminary analysis of the ratio of luminance to chrominance Fourier amplitudes in these scenes suggests a mismatch between spatial-frequency content of the natural world and the human visual system's contrastsensitivity functions.
+The mismatch might be due to quantum-noise suppression, as discussed by Atick.3 The 1/f law that Atick's analysis assumes has been confirmed to approximately hold for both narrow- and broad-band chromatic spectra.
+We have discussed the following possible reasons as to why the HVS appears to discard high-SF chrominance: (1) its irrelevance to primate vision, (2) its removal by neural machinery that may compensate for chromatic aberrations, and (3) lossy data compression in response to physiological constraints.